Battle of Lechaeum

-The Battle of Lechaeum (391 BC) was an Athenian victory in the Corinthian War.
-In the battle, the Athenian general Iphicrates took advantage of the fact that a Spartan hoplite regiment operating near Corinth was moving in the open without the protection of any missile throwing troops.
+The Battle of Lechaeum (391 BC) was fought between the Athenians and the Spartans during the Corinthian War; it ended in an Athenian victory.
+During the battle, the Athenian general Iphicrates took advantage of the situation when a Spartan hoplite regiment operating near Corinth was marching through open terrain without the protection of any missile throwing troops.
 He decided to ambush it with his force of javelin throwers, or peltasts.
 By launching repeated hit-and-run attacks against the Spartan formation, Iphicrates and his men were able to wear the Spartans down, eventually routing them and killing just under half.
-This marked one of the first occasions in Greek military history on which a force of peltasts had defeated a force of hoplites (heavy infantry).
+This marked one of the first occasions in Greek military history in which a force of peltasts had defeated a force of hoplite heavy infantry.

 Prelude

 In 392 BC, a civil war had taken place at Corinth, in which a group of pro-Spartan oligarchs was defeated and exiled by anti-Spartan democrats.
 Those exiles cooperated with Spartan forces in the region to gain control of Lechaeum, Corinth's port on the Corinthian Gulf.
 They then repulsed several attacks by the democrats based at Corinth and their Theban and Argive allies and secured their hold over the port.

 The Athenians then sent a force to assist in defending Corinth, with Iphicrates commanding the peltasts.
 The Spartans and the exiles, meanwhile, raided Corinthian territory from Lechaeum, and in 391 BC King Agesilaus led a large Spartan army to the area and captured several strongpoints.
 The Athenians and their allies were largely bottled up in Corinth, but eventually found an opportunity to take advantage of Spartan negligence.